 Sexuality and gender are part of how people explore, understand, and express themselves.
-Each exist on a spectrum and can refer to how someone identifies, how they express themselves, and who they’re attracted to.
-This section offers a basic overview of what sexuality and gender are.
+This section offers a basic overview of what sexuality and gender are

-Request a Workshop: Health Promotion & Wellness provides free workshops to the SF State Community.
+Request a Workshop: Free workshops are available for staff, faculty, or student organizations to request.
 Please submit a request at least three weeks in advance of the date requested.